LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 ### **Article II: Member Interests**
 1. Homestead Community, LLC shall have three classes of interest: Class A, Class B, and Class C.
 2. Class A and B members have rights to reside on their allocated land and other community benefits.
 Class C members do not have residency or access rights.
-3. Class C members may purchase additional shares until they reach the Residency Threshold of [XX%], at which point they are permitted to live on the land.
+3. Class C members may purchase additional shares until the amount of land allocated to their membership interest reaches the Residency Threshold of 3 acres, at which point they become a Class B member and are permitted the land use afforded to Class B members as described in this Operating Agreement.
 4. Class C has no voting rights, and no rights to profit or loss distribution.
 Class A and B have limited voting rights on certain items that are described in Article I and elsewhere in this Operating Agreement.
 5. Anyone who is a member or a non-member can be assigned as a manager, in which case their voting rights take on those as described in Article 1, superceding the limitations described in this Article.
 6. Class C members have no right to participate in official group decision making and discussion processes, unless they have been elected or assigned to the board of managers.
 7. Other restrictions or benefits of different member interests are discussed elsewhere in this Operating Agreement.
 8. A member who is found to have lied or misrepresented themselves in a way that would have otherwise made them ineligible to join the LLC under the criteria of the board of managers, may be expelled from the LLC with a forced buy-out, at the discretion of the board of managers.
+9. A member who has misrepresented or failed to disclose previous employment, contract(s), or otherwise receiving monetary compensation from any government, state, federal, or local, or any controversial organization such as the ACLU, SPLC, ADL, etc, or failed to disclose any representation of or affiliation with such entities, shall be expelled from the LLC via a forced buy-out and fined an amount equal to $5000 or 3 ounces of gold, at the discretion of the board of managers.
-9. Colloquial class nomenclature: For internal LLC use, or as otherwise desired, classes of interest shall be colloquially referred to as "Nobleman Share," "Yeoman Share," and "Peasant Share," for Classes A, B, and C, respectively.
+10. Colloquial class nomenclature: For internal LLC use, or as otherwise desired, classes of interest shall be colloquially referred to as "Nobleman Share," "Yeoman Share," and "Peasant Share," for Classes A, B, and C, respectively.
 For official purposes, the conventional nomenclature shall be used.
-10. The Class A members shall have special considerations and obligations to sell part of their initial ownership interest. \
+11. The Class A members shall have special considerations and obligations to sell part of their initial ownership interest. \
   10.1. **Desired Ending Interest:** The Class A members shall decide initially what their desired ending ownership interest shall be, and the percentage shall be expressed here in this Operating Agreement at the inception of the LLC.
 The desired ending interest must be divisible by the standard minimum land allotment share size which is tied to a specific area of land, so that surveying is practical and lot boundaries and sizes are relatively permanent.
 In addition, members who purchase additional percentages equal to or above that required to be a Class B member, regardless of their class, shall only have land alloted to their share up to the portion that is divisible by the minimum share size, and any amount after that may be held or sold but cannot be tied to a piece of land, due to the difficult and impracticality of constantly re-surveying and re-mapping boundaries for minute changes in land area.
   10.2. **Funding Obligation for Common Elements:** The funding obligation for common elements by Class A members shall be based on their desired ending ownership interest, not their actual interest at the time that the obligation is decided upon or charged.
 Percentages shall be based on a revised total considering the total ownership interest to be charged.
   10.3. **Partial Share Sale Obligation:** All Class A members are hereby obligated to sell all of their ownership interest to new members as approved by the board of managers, and this sale will be automatic, with percentage distribution and funds distribution calculated by the board of managers as determined elsewhere in this Operating Agreement.
 The board of managers may carry out these share sales without the express approval of the Class A members, as their approval has already been obtained via this clause.
   10.4. **Funds Management:** All funds from the sale of interest above the desired ending interest shall be deposited to the LLC's bank account.
 If any adjustment needs to be made, or commission paid to Class A members, this will be done within 30 days after the funds are received by the LLC.
 Class A members reserve the exclusive right to receive distributions of commissions based on the sale of their ownership interest above the desired ending interest.
   10.5. **Penalty:** A Class A member who attempts to refuse compliance with the partial share sale obligation may receive monetary fines, forced buyout, legal action, or all of the above, at the discretion of the board of managers.
   10.6. **Class C Seed Investors:** It is noted that Class C members may join the LLC from the beginning and be considered a "seed investor," however, they shall receive none of the benefits or considerations that Class A seed investors will receive.
-11. **Alternative Capital Contributions:** Class A Seed investors shall have the opportunity to provide some or all of their capital contribution in the form of sweat equity, equipment, or other assets.
+12. **Alternative Capital Contributions:** Class A Seed investors shall have the opportunity to provide some or all of their capital contribution in the form of sweat equity, equipment, or other assets.
 The following restrictions shall apply:
     11.1. **Approval:** The board must approve any requests to contribute capital in a form other than USD.
     11.2. **Necessity:** The contribution must be a part of the approved budget for the LLC, specifically the initially passed PDB and/or IDB, as referenced elsewhere in this Operating Agreement.
     11.3. **Classification:** The board must obtain all necessary information on the alternative capital contribution, including considerations such as liability and depreciation if it is physical equipment or materials, and specify this information in the list of members and capital contributions in this Operating Agreement.